intel-gpu/intel-gpu-i915-backports/README.md

 # Intel® Graphics Driver Backports for Linux® OS (intel-gpu-i915-backports)

+This backport provides early access of discrete GFX functionalities which are not upstreamed yet.
+Currently we are supporting Intel® Arc™ A­-Series Graphics (Codename Alchemist) Intel® Data Center GPU Flex Series Intel® Data Center GPU Max Series

+For Alchemist discrete Graphics cards, support is provided without display.
+This repo can be used for the features like GPU debug functionality.
+For normal cases, please use upstream 6.2 or later kernel version.

-Contains the backported kernel module source code of intel GPUs on various OS distributions and LTS Kernels.
-You can create Dynamic Kernel Module Support (DKMS) as well as precompiled Out of Tree modules packages, which can be installed on supported OS distributions.
+You can create Dynamic Kernel Module Support (DKMS) as well as pre-compiled out-of-tree modules packages, which can be installed on supported OS distributions.

 We are using [backport project](https://backports.wiki.kernel.org/index.php/Main_Page) to generate out-of-tree i915 kernel module source codes.